Robert Knight (MP, born 1768): Private life and legacy

 In 1791, Knight married Frances, youngest daughter of Charles, 8th Lord Dormer, of Grove Park, by whom he had a son (who died young) and two daughters, Frances (d.s.p.) and Georgiana.
 In early 1802 he and his wife agreed to a separation.
 Mrs Knight was to have custody of the children, £2000 and £800 a year, on condition that she gave up her association with Colonel Joseph Fuller, whose brother was married to Knight's sister.
 This she did not do and Knight thereupon removed the children from her care and halved her allowance.
 Evelyn Dormer, Mrs Knight's brother, challenged Knight to a duel, and was duly imprisoned in the Marshalsea for three months.
 In 1805, Knight brought a case of criminal conversation with his wife against Col. Fuller.
 He was awarded damages of £7,000.
 In 1813, Mrs Knight gave birth to a son, of an unknown father.
 She gave notice that, on her husband's death, she would claim the Knight property for her son.
 Knight collected testimonies to prove that the child was not his but, as the law then stood, any child born to a wife was deemed to be her husband's, unless he was overseas at the time of conception.
 On Mrs Knight's death in 1842, an agreement was reached between her son and the next heir to the entail to sell the land and divide the proceeds.
-Knight thereupon left Barrells and settled at Chadshunt, near Gaydon, Warwickshire.
+In the early 1820s, Knight had left Barrells Hall to go to ruin, and settled at Chadshunt, near Gaydon, Warwickshire.

 The contents of Barrells Hall were regarded by Knight as his personal property and descended in the family of his only grandson, Maj.
 Edward Raleigh King, of Chadshunt, son of his daughter, Georgiana, who married Col. Edward Bolton King.
 The correspondence of Lord Catherlough's first wife, Henrietta St John, Lady Luxborough was given by a member of the family to the British Museum.
 It is particularly useful for the knowledge it gives of the life in England of her half brother, Henry St John, 1st Viscount Bolingbroke.
 In 1946, several portraits of the Knight and St John families were left by Miss Ethel Raleigh King to the De Morgan Foundation at Old Battersea House, and now hang at Lydiard Park, Lydiard Tregoze, Wiltshire.